davidobrien1985/davidobrien1985.github.io/blog/_posts/2016-01-27-securing-sensible-data-ansible.md

 ## Automated ansible-vault decryption

-It wouldn&#8217;t make sense to in an automated deployment process (from a CD server for example) to have a human type in the password with every deployment.
-That&#8217;s why Ansible supports having a file passed in as a parameter that can sort out passing the password to ansible-vault.
+It wouldn't make sense to in an automated deployment process (from a CD server for example) to have a human type in the password with every deployment.
+That's why Ansible supports having a file passed in as a parameter that can sort out passing the password to ansible-vault.

 <div id="wpshdo_46" class="wp-synhighlighter-outer">
   <div id="wpshdt_46" class="wp-synhighlighter-expanded">